irsbugs/cmrt/CMRT_Spark_Mail.md

 This will create a form to capture a new individual contact who wishes to subscribe to the Newletter.

-They only provide: First name.
+All that the new contact provides is: First name.
 Last name and Email address.

 Steps: